Maker, Warren Telechron, Inc., Ashland, Massachusetts,

 the United States was not yet interconnected to a single standard as it is today.
 Even so,

 very few areas were using the DC standard.
-Therefor few of these units were made.
-To the
+Therefore few of these units were

 product line is in the page describing the Type A.